Mode A and Mode B

 The signature key is generated using an encryption algorithm.
 By default, we use the MD5 algorithm.
 If you need a different encryption algorithm for enhanced security, please contact our technical support team for assistance.

-Signature Calculation parameters
+Signature Calculation Parameters

 To generate the authentication signature key, you can optionally include the following parameters: time, ourkey, and uri.
 For detailed explanations of these fields, refer to the previous document Explanation of Fields in the Authentication URL.